abenezerBelachew/unofficial-ualberta-api/README.md

 # Unofficial University of Alberta API

+### This is just a fun personal project I made to test FastAPI.
+It's not affiliated with the University of Alberta.

 <p>
 Inspired by UWaterloo's API: https://openapi.data.uwaterloo.ca/api-docs/index.html.
 I made a somewhat similar API for U of Alberta.
 I couldn't get as many endpoints as  UWaterloo's because I don't have access to UAlberta's databases so I've scraped what was available online.
 </p>